 How Long Should You Wait to Bathe Your Cat After Flea Treatment?

-Some products, like Revolution, allow bathing after 2 hours, but waiting longer is ideal.
-Oral flea medications, such as Capstar, remain effective regardless of bathing.
-If your cat gets dirty, use pet wipes or brush off debris instead of bathing immediately.
-Always check product guidelines and, when in doubt, consult your vet.
-Have you experienced this?
-Share in the comments!
+Some products, like Revolution, allow bathing after just two hours, but waiting longer is always better.
+Oral flea medications, such as Capstar, stay effective no matter when you bathe.
+If your cat gets dirty, stick to pet wipes or brushing instead of an immediate bath.

 How to Safely Bathe Your Cat After Flea Treatment